 The Words of Micah Regarding Where the Messiah Would Be Born:

-“But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out
+“But thou, Bethlehem Ephratah, though thou be little among the

-of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been
+of thee shall he come forth unto me that is to be ruler in Israel;

 from of old, from everlasting.”
 (Micah 5:2)